apache/airflow/dev/breeze/doc/adr/0003-bootstrapping-virtual-environment.md

 The decision is to implement Breeze in a subfolder (`dev/breeze2/`) of Apache Airflow as a Python project following the standard setuptools enabled project.
-The project contains setup.py and dependencies described in setup.cfg and contains both source code and tests for Breeze code.
+The project contains setup.py and dependencies described in pyproject.toml and contains both source code and tests for Breeze code.

 The sub-project could be used in the future to produce a  PyPI package (we reserved such package in PyPI), however its main purpose is